 Effective July 2016, any request for use of an unapproved test article for the treatment and care of a patient in a life-threatening situation at Banner-University Medicine requires IRB oversight from Banner Health IRB.

-Banner- University Medical Center Tucson: Please contact Derek Shemley (email@example.com or 520-694-5552) for for questions about IRB approval for Emergency Use at the Tucson Site.
+Banner- University Medical Center Tucson: Please contact obert Flynn - email@example.com(link sends e-mail) or 480-412-6859 for questions about IRB approval for Emergency Use at the Tucson Site.

 Banner- University Medical Center Phoenix: Please contact the appropriate person below for questions about IRB approval for Emergency Use at the Phoenix site.